 Good quality overhead mics can make a massive difference to sound quality, both live and in the studio.
-In fact, you can even get away with a very minimal mic setup if the overheads are of good quality and well-positioned.
+You can even get away with a very minimal mic setup if the overheads are of good quality and well-positioned.

 Overhead mics stand out for drums because of the positioning they are designed for, especially the condenser types.
 They ensure you can pick up the overall sound of your cymbals and drums.